tykeal/puppet-sslmgmt/README.md

 environment and get it right everytime.

 All information is stored in what we refer to as key banks which are hash sets stored in hiera.
-If you're leary of storing your private keys in your hiera please look at using eyaml to resolve this issue.
+If you're leery of storing your private keys in your hiera please look at using eyaml to resolve this issue.

 ## Setup